ray-project/ray/doc/source/ray-air/trainer.rst

 Trainer Basics
 --------------

-All trainers inherit from the :class:`BaseTrainer <ray.air.base_trainer.BaseTrainer>` interface.
+All trainers inherit from the :class:`BaseTrainer <ray.train.base_trainer.BaseTrainer>` interface.
 To construct a Trainer, you can provide:

 * A :class:`scaling_config <ray.air.config.ScalingConfig>`, which specifies how many parallel training workers and what type of resources (CPUs/GPUs) to use per worker during training.
 * A :class:`run_config <ray.air.config.RunConfig>`, which configures a variety of runtime parameters such as fault tolerance, logging, and callbacks.
 * A collection of :ref:`datasets <air-ingest>` and a :ref:`preprocessor <air-preprocessors>` for the provided datasets, which configures preprocessing and the datasets to ingest from.
-* `resume_from_checkpoint`, which is a checkpoint path to resume from, should your training run be interrupted.
+* ``resume_from_checkpoint``, which is a checkpoint path to resume from, should your training run be interrupted.

-After instatiating a Trainer, you can invoke it by calling :meth:`Trainer.fit() <ray.train.trainer.Trainer.fit>`.
+After instatiating a Trainer, you can invoke it by calling :meth:`Trainer.fit() <ray.air.Trainer.fit>`.

 .. literalinclude:: doc_code/xgboost_trainer.py
     :language: python